 Quality Control: When it comes to quality control, a specific team will be set up in almost every organization to take care of quality control activities.
-The responsibility of quality control is only on the quality control and maintenance team.
+The responsibility for quality control rests only with the quality control and maintenance teams.
 This team is responsible for testing the output or product.

-Various testing activities are done by the members of the quality control team to ensure that the output is within the specification for the final product.
+Various testing activities are done by the members of the quality control team to ensure that the output meets the specifications for the final product.
 The quality control tests include scalability testing, load testing, defect reporting, and many other tests to examine the quality of the final product.

 The quality control team is accountable to the quality manager.
 When we compare quality control and quality assurance in terms of responsibility, both teams will have equal responsibilities.

 Quality assurance does not have a separate team to deal with, but quality control does have a separate team set up by the organization.
 Both quality assurance and quality control responsibilities are equal, but accountability is different.

 Quality assurance: Quality assurance is more focused on detecting weaknesses than defects.
 It creates the deliverables that are to be performed by a manager.